kongr45gpen/i2c-sniffer/README.md

 [![Project Schematic](schematic.png)](https://github.com/kongr45gpen/i2c-sniffer/raw/master/schematic.png)

 ## Frequently Asked Questions
-*Q*: Where can I buy the required board for this application?
+**Q**: Where can I buy the required board for this application?
-*A*: The board needed is the small development board ["Blue Pill"](https://os.mbed.com/users/hudakz/code/STM32F103C8T6_Hello/) for an STM32F1 microcontroller.
+**A**: The board needed is the small development board ["Blue Pill"](https://os.mbed.com/users/hudakz/code/STM32F103C8T6_Hello/) for an STM32F1 microcontroller.
 It costs about 2$ and can be found on common marketplaces like [ebay](https://www.ebay.com/sch/i.html?_nkw=stm32f103c8t6) or [AliExpress](https://www.aliexpress.com/wholesale?SearchText=stm32f103c8t6) (search for `STM32F103C8T6`).
 When getting started with these chips, you will also need an **ST-Link** device (~2$) available at the same sites, in order to program it.
+Finally, an **FTDI232** board (~2$) will be needed for serial communication with the Blue Pill.
+In total, this sniffer should set you back by less than 6$, if you don't already have the required components.